Summary

 Look at those security holes!

-This code is atrocious, and you don't what it does!
+This code is atrocious, and you don't know what it does!

 People, let's be real for a minute.
 I've done all similar stupid things on my very own, and way worse, before it was cool to blame it on LLM.